-PAGE PROSPECTUS SUMMARY 1 The Company 1 Risk Factors 6 Business and Growth Strategies 6 7 The Offering 9 Distributions 9 Tax Status of the CompanySUMMARY SELECTED FINANCIAL INFORMATION 9 10 RISK FACTORS 12 The Company May Not Achieve Expected Returns on Property Acquisitions 12 The Company's Investments in Property Development May Not Yield Expected 40 Returns 12 Holders, Including Messrs.
+PAGE DROODFOTUS CUMMARY PROSPECTUS SUMMARY 1 1 Risk Factors 6 Business and Growth Strategies The Properties 6 7 The Offering 9 Distributions Tax Status of the Company 9 9 SUMMARY SELECTED FINANCIAL INFORMATION 10 RISK FACTORS The Company May Not Achieve Expected Returns on Property Acquisitions 12 12 The Company's Investments in Property Development May Not Yield Expected 12 Returns 12 Conflicts of Interest Exist Between the Company and Certain OP Unit Holders, Including Messrs.
 Zuckerman and Linde, in Connection with the Operation of the Company 12 For a period of time, sales of properties and repayment of indebtedness will have different effects on holders of OP Units than on stockholders 12 Messrs.
-Zuckerman and Linde will continue to engage in other 40 activities The Company Relies on Key Personnel Whose Continued Service is Not 13 Guaranteed 13 The Company's Performance and Value Are Subject to Risks Associated with 40 the Real Estate IndustryLease expirations could adversely affect the Company's cash flow 13 13 Hotel operating risks could adversely affect the Company's cash flow 13 Acquisition risks could adversely affect the Company 14 Uncontrollable factors affecting the Properties' performance and value could produce lower returns 14 Illiquidity of real estate investments could adversely affect the Company's financial conditionLiability for environmental matters could adversely affect the 14 Company's financial condition 14 The cost of complying with the Americans with Disabilities Act could adversely affect the Company's cash flow 15 15 Changes in tax and environmental laws could adversely affect the 13 Company's financial condition 16 The Company's Use of Debt to Finance Acquisitions and Developments Could Adversely Affect the Company 16 The required repayment of debt or of interest thereon can adversely affect the Company 16 D405 PAGE The Company's policy of no limitation on debt could adversely affect the Company's cash flow 16 Failure to Qualify as a REIT Would Cause the Company to be Taxed as a Corporation 16 The Company will be taxed as a corporation if it fails to qualify as a REIT 16 To qualify as a REIT the Company will need to maintain a certain level of distributionsOther Tax Liabilities 17 17 The Ability of Stockholders to Control the Policies of the Company and 17 Effect a Change of Control of the Company is Limited 17 Stockholder approval is not required to change policies of the Company 17 Stockholder approval is not required to engage in investment activity 17 18 Stock ownership limit in the Certificate could inhibit changes in control Provisions in the Certificate and Bylaws and in the Operating 18 Partnership Agreement could prevent acquisitions and changes in control 18 Shareholder Rights Agreement could inhibit changes in control Certain provisions of Delaware law could inhibit acquisitions and 19 changes in control 19 Provisions of debt instruments 19 Interest Rates, Equity Market Conditions, and Shares Available for Future Sale Could Adversely Impact the Trading Price of the Common Stock 19 Interest rates and trading levels of equity markets could change 19 19 Interest rates and trading levels of equity markets could change Availability of shares for future sale could adversely affect the 19 Interest rates and trading levels of equity markets could change Interest rates and trading levels of equity markets could change Availability of shares for future sale could adversely affect the market price The Company Has Had Historical Accounting Losses and Has a Deficit in Owners' Equity; the Company May Experience Future Losses 19 20 20 Interest rates and trading levels of equity markets could change Availability of shares for future sale could adversely affect the market price 19 20 Interest rates and trading levels of equity markets could change Availability of shares for future sale could adversely affect the market price.
-The Company Has Had Historical Accounting Losses and Has a Deficit in Owners' Equity; the Company May Experience Future Losses 19 20 20 21 21 23 Interest rates and trading levels of equity markets could change Availability of shares for future sale could adversely affect the market price.
-The Company Has Had Historical Accounting Losses and Has a Deficit in Owners' Equity; the Company May Experience Future Losses THE COMPANY 19 20 20 21 21 23 24 Interest rates and trading levels of equity markets could change Availability of shares for future sale could adversely affect the market price.
-The Company Has Had Historical Accounting Losses and Has a Deficit in Owners' Equity; the Company May Experience Future Losses 19 20 20 21 21 23
+Zuckerman and Linde will continue to engage in other activities 13 The Company Relies on Key Personnel Whose Continued Service is Not Guaranteed The Company's Performance and Value Are Subject to Risks Associated with 13 the Real Estate Industry 13 Lease expirations could adversely affect the Company's cash flow Hotel operating risks could adversely affect the Company's cash flow 13 13 Acquisition risks could adversely affect the Company 14 Uncontrollable factors affecting the Properties' performance and value 11 could produce lower returns 14 Company's financial condition 14 Liability for environmental matters could adversely affect the Company's financial condition 14 The cost of complying with the Americans with Disabilities Act could adversely affect the Company's cash flow 15 15 Changes in tax and environmental laws could adversely affect the Company's financial condition The Company's Use of Debt to Finance Acquisitions and Developments Could 16 Adversely Affect the Company 16 The required repayment of debt or of interest thereon can adversely affect the Company 16 arrest the sompany 10 PAGE The Company's policy of no limitation on debt could adversely affect the Company's cash flow 16 Failure to Qualify as a REIT Would Cause the Company to be Taxed as a 10 Corporation The Company will be taxed as a corporation if it fails to qualify as a 16 REIT 16 To qualify as a REIT the Company will need to maintain a certain level of distributions 17 Other Tax Liabilities 17 17 The Ability of Stockholders to Control the Policies of the Company and 10 Effect a Change of Control of the Company is Limited 18 Company 18 Stockholder approval is not required to engage in investment activity Stock ownership limit in the Certificate could inhibit changes in 18 control 18 Provisions in the Certificate and Bylaws and in the Operating Partnership Agreement could prevent acquisitions and changes in control 18 Shareholder Rights Agreement could inhibit changes in control Certain provisions of Delaware law could inhibit acquisitions and 19 changes in control 19 Provisions of debt instruments 20 Future Sale Could Adversely Impact the Trading Price of the Common Stock Interest rates and trading levels of equity markets could change 20 20 Availability of shares for future sale could adversely affect the 20 market price The Company Has Had Historical Accounting Losses and Has a Deficit in 20 Owners' Equity; the Company May Experience Future Losses 20 THE COMPANY 21 GeneralHistory General History Recent Events 21 21 23 24 General History Recent Events BUSINESS AND GROWTH STRATEGIES.
+USE OF PROCEEDS.
+21 21 23 General History Recent Events BUSINESS AND GROWTH STRATEGIES 21 21 23 24 27